Health & Social Care BA (Hons) (with Foundation Year)

 Public Health and Health Promotion: Theory and Practice

-You will consider the history of Public Health and health promotion and explore how key drivers and priorities have changed over time.
-You will consider some of the key Public Health challenges we are currently facing and how these are being addressed.
-You will engage with a range of different theoretical approaches to health promotion, considering the merits and limitations of different approaches.
-You will complete a community-based health promotion project which will give you an insight into the reality of health promotion practice.
+This module explores the history of Public Health and health promotion, examining how priorities and key drivers have evolved over time.
+You will investigate current public health challenges and how they are being addressed.
+Different theoretical approaches to health promotion are considered, along with their merits and limitations.
+You will also complete a community-based health promotion project, providing practical insight into health promotion practice.

 Researching Health and Wellbeing